torvalds/linux/Documentation/driver-api/cxl/platform/acpi/hmat.rst

 The System Locality Latency and Bandwidth Information records latency and bandwidth information for proximity domains.

-This table is used by Linux to configure interleave weights and memory tiers.
+This table is used by GNU/Linux to configure interleave weights and memory tiers.

 Example (Heavily truncated for brevity) ::